rlabrecque/Steamworks.NET/README.md

 2) Select `Add package from git URL...` when prompted provide the following URL:
 `https://github.com/heathen-engineering/Steamworks.NET.git`

-* A version of the package will be made availabel via the [Unity Asset Store](http://comingSoon) at a later date.

 * Git Releases
 You can find the installation instructions [here](http://steamworks.github.io/installation/).